RIAPS/riaps-core/README.md

 ## The C++ component framework

 The component framework provides a base class (`ComponentBase`) for your components.
 The `ComponentBase` implements functions which cover several use cases in distributed systems.
+The following main functions and services are available:

+* Registers services in the discovery service.
+It happens automatically, based on the application model file :exclamation: LINK :exclamation:
+* Connects the components to the available services.
+(Also happens automatically, based on the application model file).
+* Provides message loop and dispatcher functionality.
+The incoming messages are automatically dispatched to the component handler (based on the message type).
+* Provides `